-- Include a clear and concise description of what is required. - Provide sufficient information for suppliers / contractors to cost the products they can offer. - Allow a supplier / contractor to price in a consistent manner. - If applicable, allow suppliers / contractors to offer a product that may incorporate different technical solutions.
+- Refer to and make use of industry standard specifications where appropriate for the goods services or works being procured. - Include a clear and concise description of what is required. - Provide sufficient information for suppliers / contractors to cost the products they can offer. - Allow a supplier / contractor to price in a consistent manner. - If applicable, allow suppliers / contractors to offer a product that may incorporate different technical solutions.

-The specification should be written by the Contract Administrator.
+The specification should normally be written by the Contract Administrator.